microsoft/kernel-memory/README.md

 Copilot and ChatGPT, Kernel Memory enhances data-driven features in applications built for most popular AI platforms.

+## Repository Guidance

+This repository is a public resource designed to showcase best practices and efficient architecture for specific programming scenarios.
+Although bug fixes and secure, scalable enhancements are part of our focus, rigorous reviews and strategic considerations of the code are recommended before production use.
+Similar to the nature of AI development, the project will rapidly evolve.
+We warmly welcome you to participate in the development of Kernel Memoryu.
+Feel free to contribute opening GitHub Issues, sending us PRs, and joining our Discord community.
+Thank you and happy coding!

 ### Packages for Python, Java and other languages